tomwallis/glm-intro/readme.md

 1. *This is not a basic statistics course*.
 You should be reasonably familiar with things like t-tests and ANOVA before proceeding.

 Where content is erroneous, unclear or buggy, please tell us at our [GitHub repository](https://github.com/tomwallis/glm-intro)

+### Setting up the environment we used

+I've exported an `environment.yml` file into this repo.
+According to [the conda docs](http://conda.pydata.org/docs/using/envs.html), you should be able to recreate our environment for the course using this file.

+> Make a new directory, change to the directory, and copy the environment.yml file into it.

+    mkdir stats_course
+    cd stats_course
+    cp environment.yml

+> In the same directory as the environment.yml file, create the new environment:

+    conda env create

+Too easy!